Overview

 Admission Requirements

-In addition to the information required on the online form, you are also required to upload a copy of each of the following:
+In addition to the information required on the online form, applicants are also required to upload a copy of the following:

-(Please note that writing samples will not be returned under any circumstance and that The Lir does not provide critiques of writing samples).
+- A writing sample in the form of a play, with a minimum 45 minutes reading time (samples will not be returned and The Lir does not provide critiques of writing samples).

 Course Fees